CCSDForge/episciences-doc/docs/en/roles.md

 + **Copy editor**: manages the copy editing process, alone or in conjunction with the author, to produce a final version for publication in the journal.
 + **Editorial secretary***: makes an initial selection of the articles submitted.
-Can refuse an article (if it does not correspond to the journal’s editorial line, for example) but cannot accept it automatically.
+Can refuse an article (if it does not correspond to the journal’s editorial line, for example).
 Can manage users (creation of accounts).
 + **Webmaster**: responsible for the journal’s website.
 This includes setting up the general configuration of the site and access to the style sheet.